fergald/explainer-bfcache-ccns/README.md

-With the [API][api] in place and in use for some time, we would switch to a state where documents with CCNS that do not use the `Authentication` header and do not use the [API][api] would be allowed into BFCache and evicted on any change to _any_ HTTPS-only cookie ("secure" cookie).
+With the [API][api] in place and in use for some time, we would switch to a state where documents with CCNS that do not use the `Authorization` header and do not use the [API][api] would be allowed into BFCache and evicted on any change to _any_ HTTPS-only cookie ("secure" cookie).